CA born, casino expert

-Pro Tip: If you have a limited budget or would prefer to reside at a much quieter place, consider the hotels located outside the Strip.
-Such hotels are cheap, quiet and ensure you don’t get too far from the action.
+Pro Tip: If you have a limited budget or prefer to reside in a much quieter place, consider the hotels outside the Strip.
+Such hotels are cheap and quiet, ensuring you don’t get too far from the action.
 A good example is The Signature at MGM.
 Its rooms offer exceptional views of the Las Vegas Strip.

-Always make sure you’re aware of the resort fees charged by any hotel you’d like to stay at when traveling to Las Vegas.
-There’s a daily fee included in the total, and this may add up quite fast if you are not careful.
+Always ensure you know the resort fees charged by any hotel you’d like to stay at when traveling to Las Vegas.
+A daily fee is included in the total, which may add up quite fast if you are not careful.

 Read the fine print to familiarize yourself with the fees.
 You can use the rates charged by the hotel to get an understanding of the resort fees charged.
 The more expensive the hotel, the higher the resort fees.

 Pro Tip: Consider making your reservations through platforms such as Booking.com.
 Often, the rates quoted on the platform will include the resort fees and any other applicable taxes.
 It’s the easiest way to prevent unpleasant surprises when checking out.

 A cursory look at any Las Vegas travel guide will reveal that Sin City is among the most popular weekend getaways in the country.
 The city is ever crowded during the weekend nights and on public holidays.